Azerbaijan Airlines passenger plane crashes in Kazakhstan – DW – 12/25/2024

 Plane traveling from Azerbaijan to Russia

-The plane was operated by Azerbaijan's Airlines and was en route from Baku, the capital of Azerbaijan, to Grozny in Russia's Chechnya region:
+The Embraer passenger plane was operated by Azerbaijan's Airlines and was en route from Baku, the capital of Azerbaijan, to Grozny, in Russia's Chechnya region:

 But the plane was re-routed due to fog in Grozny, Russian state news agency TASS reported.